polyaxon/polyaxon/docs/sources/models/base_model.md

 ```

-Returns the batch size of the curren batch based on the passed features.
+Returns the batch size of the current batch based on the passed features.

 - __Args__:
 	- __features__: The features.